Skip to Content

 3) RINSE WITH FLOURIDE RINSE

 Do this every day.
-Fluoride fights plaque, tooth decay, and is vital for oral health.
+Fluoride fights plaque, and tooth decay, and is vital for oral health.
 A wide flavor variety of rinses are affordable and available at nearly every grocery store, so there is no reason that fluoride rinsing should be absent from your daily dental regime.
 Just be certain to use one that is recommended by the ADA (it will be clearly labeled on the container).

 4) MONITOR YOUR DIET